gonka-ai/gonka-docs/docs/Getstarted/Overview.md

 ## Meet the models

-Here is a selection of open-source models, including LLaMA 3.1 in its various configurations—8B, 70B, and 405B—alongside Mistral AI.
+Here is a selection of open-source models, including LLaMA 3.1 in its various configurations—8B, 70B—alongside Mistral AI.
 These models provide diverse capabilities suitable for a wide range of applications, from lightweight tasks to complex analyses.

 ### [llama3.1 8B](/Getstarted/Models/Models/#llama31-8b_2)
 Light-weight, ultra-fast model you can run anywhere.